zpscofield/YOUNG-JWST/README.md

     - Wisp correction (Modified version of Ben Sunnquist's wisp correction algorithm provided in the JWST documentation (version 3))
     - Background subtraction (Modified version of Henry C. Ferguson's background subtraction)
         - The modifications of these calibration steps mostly involve efficiency improvements or changes to help with integration into the YOUNG JWST Pipeline.
-        - The modified 1/f noise correction algorithm is much more significantly modified to handle bright, extended sources and perform better in cluster fields.
+        - The modified 1/f noise correction algorithm is more significantly modified to handle bright, extended sources and perform better in cluster fields.
 In general, it does this by using full-row 1/f noise estimates when the amplifier estimate is unreasonably high.
 Additionally, this algorithm was updated to incorporate multiprocessing.
 - Organizes calibrated exposures based on filter and uses the source catalog from the longest wavelength filter as the astrometric calibration catalog for other filters to ensure proper alignment.